Why does William & Mary need private funds? Isn't it a state school?

 What was The Campaign for William & Mary?

 The Campaign for William & Mary was a historic half-billion-dollar fundraising effort aimed at securing funds to ensure the future vitality of William & Mary.
 Funds support student scholarships, professorships, building construction and renovations, and athletic programs.
 The Campaign began in 2000 and concluded in 2007, raising $517.5 million.

 What is an individual endowment?

-An endowment is an account established with a minimum of $50,000, except an endowment for library acquisitions, which can be established at a minimum level of $25,000.
-This account will generate interest income in perpetuity to provide financial support for the area of the donor's choosing.
+An endowment is an account established with a minimum of $100,000, except an endowment for Special Collections in Swem Library, which can be established at a minimum level of $25,000.
+This account will generate income in perpetuity to provide financial support for the area of the donor's choosing.
 Currently, endowments support a number of areas, including scholarships, professorships, book funds, study abroad and visiting scholars.
-The principal of the endowment is never spent, thus ensuring that a donor's generosity will continue throughout the life of the College.

 How can I set up a scholarship?

 A scholarship for student financial aid or athletics can be established with a $100,000 endowment.
 A scholarship can be named in honor of a family member, a beloved professor, or other individual or group.